 Posted on February 01, 2020 in Replacement Entry Doors

 The right entry door does so much more than simply serve as a way to enter and exit your home.

 When done right, it can serve as an invitation to friends and family, as well as make a strong first impression and give guests a good idea of the character of your space.
 Making sure your front door goes beyond the practical and reflects your unique style and sensibility is a great way to customize your home.

 But where to begin?
 New homeowners and veteran DIYers alike often struggle to find the answers that can let them take their home to the next level.
 And making a misstep before you even begin can cost major money without the payoff you are looking for.
 Before investing in your next entry door, here are a few things you’ll want to keep in mind.

 Entry Door Materials

 The question of choosing the right entry door is far from a one-size-fits-all answer, but depends entirely on the needs of your home as well as your own personal taste.
-Pella entry doors are available in three different materials — wood, fiberglass and steel.
+Pella entry doors are available in two different materials —fiberglass and steel.